-Identification of the director or representative Other remunerated activities Re marks
+Identification of the director or representative Other remunerated activities Remarks

 C.1.12.
-State whether the company has established any rules with regard to the maximum number of company boards on which it Directors may hold seats, and where appropriate explain such rules, indicating where such they are established:
+State whether the company has established any rules with regard to the maximum number of company boards on which its directors may hold seats, and where appropriate explain such rules, indicating where such they are established:

-▼ Sí No No
+▼ Sí □ No

-Explanation of rules and identification of the document establishing the same In accordance with the Board's Regulations, the directors may not hold seats on more than four boards of other listed companies (aside from the company itself).
+Explanation of rules and identification of the document establishing the same

+In accordance with the Board's Regulations, the directors may not hold seats on more than four boards of other listed companies (aside from the company itself).